|

 Follett

-to Johnston: Has received a letter from the Minister and is pleased to see that
+to Johnston: Has received a letter from the Minister and is pleased

-a move is being made.
-Is contemplating selling one of his Moths and buying an
+to see that a move is being made.
+Is contemplating selling one of

-Eagle camera straight away at a cost of £500.
-Follett is also seeking repair and
+his Moths and buying an Eagle camera straight away at a cost of

-company's cash reserves are running low. |
+Johnston that the company's cash reserves are running low. |

 Johnston